iedatemporarystore/SkyVR_TemporaryStorage/README.md

 # 19/09/2026

-fullbody is broken it seems, i need confirmation on that
+fullbody is broken it seems, atleast for me, though havent seen anyone really talk about fullbody. to be fair, it is a few years old by now, so the method is broken or roblox screwed some stuff up.

 the first issue was value of type nil cannot be converted to a number, but this is fixable by adding "limbTransparency = (numberhere)," to the options.